Juniper/libxo/doc/options.rst

 Option Keywords
 ---------------

-Options is a comma-separated list of tokens that correspond to output styles, flags, or features:
+The options string is a comma- or colon- separated list of tokens that correspond to output styles, flags, or features:

   =============== =======================================================
   Token           Action